His House: Production

 His House was developed by British production company Starchild Pictures run by producers Ed King and Martin Gentles.
 In August 2017, it was announced that Remi Weekes would direct the film from a screenplay he wrote.
 The Weinstein Company filed a lawsuit against Starchild Pictures claiming they had backed out of an unsigned distribution agreement.
 In March 2018, it was announced Wunmi Mosaku, Sope Dirisu had joined the cast of the film, with the lawsuit not proceeding and The Weinstein Company no longer attached.
 New Regency Pictures, BBC Films and Vertigo Entertainment were set to finance and produce.
 In May 2018, Matt Smith joined the cast of the film.

 Release

-It had its world premiere at the Sundance Film Festival on 27 January 2020.
+His House had its world premiere at the 2020 Sundance Film Festival on 27 January 2020.
 Netflix acquired distribution rights to the film.
 It was released on 30 October 2020.